Rethinking Local Advertising for a Converged Era

 From your perspective, what are the most urgent operational or infrastructure upgrades needed to support scalable, data-driven local media?

-The current local ad buying “system” remains too siloed.
-Right now, agency and platform structures are too rigid, organized by channels rather than outcomes.
+The current local ad buying system remains very siloed.
+Right now, buying and platform structures are rigid, organized by channels rather than audiences or outcomes.
 The technology exists to target and measure audiences holistically, but the operations haven’t caught up.

 What’s needed now are tools that can unify execution, tools that support open APIs, standardized data formats, and centralized performance views.
-Advertisers need to rely on an industry-aligned inventory, data, and tech stack to meet the evolving consumer behaviors.
-We also need to integrate real-time pacing and optimization into the core of local workflows.
+We also need to integrate real-time measurement and optimization into the core of local workflows.
 That feedback loop – seeing what’s working and adjusting on the fly – is what will drive the next leap in performance.
 This is what we are aiming to achieve.

 As Locality’s first CEO, what’s your vision and top priorities for transforming local advertising in today’s cross-platform landscape?

-As consumer behavior, AI, and technology continue to reshape the local advertising ecosystem, the industry must adapt with smarter strategies, stronger data, and more unified solutions to keep pace with emerging opportunities.
+As consumer behavior, AI, and technology continue to reshape the local advertising ecosystem, the industry has a tremendous opportunity—and responsibility—to evolve.
 My vision for Locality is to lead this evolution by transforming what has historically been a fragmented, channel‑centric marketplace into a unified, performance‑driven platform rooted in how consumers engage with media.

-My top priority is to simplify and modernize the entire local media process, across both broadcast and streaming through a single, streamlined workflow.
-It operates with the same precision and accountability as national media, while unlocking the unique strength of local: its ability to connect brands with real people, in real communities.
-When we remove friction and elevate performance, we strengthen local advertising and expand its value for marketers and audiences alike.
+My top priority is to simplify and modernize the entire local media process—planning, buying, measuring—so it operates with the same precision and accountability as national media, while unlocking the unique strength of local: its ability to connect brands with real people, in real communities, in the moments that matter most.
+When we remove friction and elevate performance, we not only strengthen local advertising—we expand its value for marketers and audiences alike.

 Cross-platform fragmentation continues to be a barrier for local advertisers trying to unify campaign planning and performance.
 What are the biggest challenges in bridging the gap between streaming and broadcast, and where do you see the most room for progress?